Las Vegas Institute of Sport

 The Great Japanese Wave

-Apparently during the twighlight of his career, Barry had grown bored of his go-to poison and needed to shake things up a bit.
+Apparently during the twilight of his career, Barry had grown bored of his go-to poison and needed to shake things up a bit.

 Having reviewed the evidence it seems Barry did indeed “go off the rails” and, inspired by Ringo and the Walrus, Barry set off in search of enlightenment.
 Yet Barry was not a Beatle, he was after knowledge greater than any found amongst Buddhist monks or Hindu gurus.
 It seems Barry found his nirvana amongst the geishas at the bottom of bottles of sakè in the land of the rising sun.